How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Results

-Finally, two annotators independently (and manually) labeled four random samples of 100 tweets, i.e., a sample of tweets shared by \emph{New Suspended} accounts in both datasets, and likewise for \emph{Old Suspended} accounts.
-We referred to the labeling taxonomy introduced in \cite{founta2018large}, where authors considered the following categories: Offensive language, Abusive language, Hate speech, Aggressive behaviour, Cyberbullying behaviour, Spam and Normal.
-We collapsed the first 5 categories into one macro-category (Harmful) and thus considered three classes for understanding the type of messages posted by suspended accounts: Harmful, Normal and Spam.
+Next, two annotators independently (and manually) labeled a random sample of 100 original tweets, replies, or quotes (we intentionally excluded retweets) shared by accounts in each class, namely \emph{New Active}, \emph{Old Active}, \emph{New Suspended} and \emph{Old Suspended} accounts.
+Annotators did not have information about the class of the user that shared each tweet (i.e., if they were active/suspended or new/old), and there were only 73 coding disagreements out of 800 tweets, which were discussed in order to reach an agreement on a single label.
+We referred to the labeling taxonomy introduced in \cite{founta2018large}, where authors considered the following categories: Offensive language, Abusive language, Hate speech, Aggressive behavior, Cyberbullying behavior, Spam, and Normal.
+We collapsed the first 5 categories into one macro-category (Harmful) and thus considered three classes for understanding the type of messages posted by suspended accounts: Harmful, Normal, and Spam.

-We estimated inter-rater reliability agreement by computing Cohen's Kappa coefficients for each sample of 100 tweets, obtaining values in the range $[0.35, 0.48]$.
-For the 400 tweets altogether we obtained a value of 0.42, a moderately high inter-annotator agreement.
-One of the authors eventually resolved approximately 80 mismatching labels picking one of the two labels suggested by the annotators.

-We show the resulting proportions of each category, in each sample, in Figure \ref{fig:labeled_tweets}.
-Overall we observe a considerable amount of Harmful of Spam messages shared in both datasets, which indicates that \emph{Suspended} accounts were engaging in potentially harmful and malicious activities, more likely to lead to account suspension according to Twitter.

-In particular, we observe that in \texttt{UK-RU}, \emph{Suspended} accounts posted over 30\% of Spam and Harmful messages (cf., less than 20\% for Old users), and that \emph{New Suspended} accounts shared a larger amount of Harmful or Spam messages than \emph{Old Suspended} accounts.
-In \texttt{FR-22}, we observe an even higher proportion of Harmful or Spam messages shared by \emph{Suspended} accounts, and that, in both cases, \emph{New Suspended} accounts tended to share more Spam messages.